Official Journal of the Society for the Advancement of American Philosophy

-Academic OneFile, ArticleFirst, Arts and Humanities Citation Index, ATLA Religion Database, Biography Index, Book Review Index Plus, Current Abstracts, Current Contents, Electronic Collections Online, FRANCIS, Humanities Abstracts (H.W.
-Wilson), Humanities Index (Online), Humanities International Complete, Humanities International Index, Humanities Source, Humanities Source Ultimate, InfoTrac Custom, MLA International Bibliography, OmniFile Full Text Mega (H.W.
-Wilson), Past and Present (H.W.
+Academic OneFile, Arts and Humanities Citation Index, Book Review Digest Plus (H.W.
+Wilson), Brepols, Current Abstracts, Current Contents, Humanities Abstracts (H.W.
+Wilson), Humanities Full Text, Humanities Index (Online), Humanities International Complete, Humanities International Index, Humanities Source, Humanities Source Ultimate, InfoTrac Custom, MLA International Bibliography, OmniFile Full Text Mega (H.W.
+Wilson), OmniFile Full Text Select (H.W.
 Wilson), Poetry & Short Story Reference Center, Scopus, The Philosopher's Index (Online), TOC Premier, Web of Science

 Non-U.S. Postage: $10 Canada/Mexico, $25 Other Non-U.S. Locations

 Become a member of the Society for the Advancement of American Philosophy.
 All Memberships include a subscription to The Pluralist.

 |Retired Member: Online Only

 |Regular Member (income under 50k): Print + Online

 |Regular Member (income over 50k): Print + Online